How much kombucha should I drink?

-So you’ve fallen in love with kombucha and now you’re wondering, how much kombucha should I drink per day?
+So you’ve fallen in love with kombucha and now you’re wondering, how much kombucha should you drink a day?
 How much is too much?
+Is there a limit?
+We’re answering everything you need to know about your kombucha daily dose!

 Whether you’re brewing your own kombucha or drinking bottles of store bought, if you’re reading this you probably love kombucha.